Keldy7/CTFs_Writeups/CyberAI HBD CTF-2024/Readme.md

 ## CyberAI HBD CTF

-On the occasion of his birthday, [Parfait TOLEFO](https://www.linkedine.com/in/tlf-parfait/), winner of the CTF-CAF 2024 competition,has organized a CTF competition to allow all Cybersecurity challenge fanatics to have fun.
+On the occasion of his birthday, [Parfait TOLEFO](https://www.linkedine.com/in/tlf-parfait/), winner of the CTF-CAF 2024 competition,has organized a CTF competition to allow all Cybersecurity challenge fanatics to have fun

 > My actual rank